scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 computer.
 After this process, it becomes necessary to reinstall all the essential tools for my work, which can be quite tedious.

-In this context, SDKMAN comes into play as a highly practical utility that goes beyond simply managing multiple versions of JDKs on your computer.
+It is in this context that SDKMAN comes into play as an extremely practical utility that goes far beyond the mere management of JDKs on your computer.

 <hr class="hr-text" data-content="Summary">